 Improving the quality of your diet is one of the best things you can do to balance your gut microbiota.

-As mentioned above, fiber foods are critical for gut health and fix gut dysbiosis.
+As mentioned above, fiber foods are critical for gut health and can help fix gut dysbiosis.

 Another great way to add beneficial bacteria to your digestive system is to eat more fermented foods, including:

 You can never eliminate stress from your life, nor should you want to.
-However, stress can motivate you to complete a project and achieve your goals.
+Stress can motivate you to complete a project and achieve your goals.
 It's that unnecessary chronic stress you need to reduce.

 Fortunately, there are several ways to manage stress levels.